-As soon as Gertrude writes a sentence, she hears an inner voice which says: “No, this is too stupid.
+As soon as Gertrude writes a sentence, she hears an inner voice: “No, this is too stupid.
 You cannot write this,” or she mentally sees her supervisor’s sarcastic face.
 She deletes the sentence; tries another one.
 Again, “This is ridiculous, delete it immediately.”
 Again, she wipes it out.
 After having tried several sentences, the inner voice becomes louder: “You’ll never get it done.
 It is too difficult for you.
 You are incapable.
 What a shame!”

 This inner voice Gertrude hears is well-known by most PhD candidates.
 It is called the inner critic or inner censor: It is an internal voice which undermines your accomplishments or compares you to others.
 The inner critic blocks you, inhibits you – in brief: it drives you mad.

 The inner critic can express fear or a lack of self-confidence.
 It can represent persons who contributed to your education (for example, parents or teachers).
 I won’t go deeper into the psychological explanation for this.
 Instead, I want to give you some tips to deal with your inner critic:

 - Write fast: The faster you write, the less your inner critic can express itself.

 - If you write with your computer: Write with white letters.
 If you cannot see what you write, your inner critic will let you in peace.
 Change the color once you have finished your writing session.